AndreRab/Large-Scale-computing-Distributed-LLM-Training/report.md

 code and configuration must be managed to run the same training objective at scale.
 The measured run also shows that implementation choices and runtime configuration can have a large performance impact.

+### Memory Profiling and Host RAM Usage

+While both DeepSpeed ZeRO-3 and native FSDP successfully completed the training, fine-grained GPU memory (VRAM) profiling was not explicitly logged during this run.
+By default, PyTorch and Hugging Face `Trainer` do not natively dump peak VRAM allocation to standard outputs unless explicitly configured in the training loop (e.g., using `torch.cuda.max_memory_allocated()` or `trainer.save_metrics()`).

+However, we can analyze the node-level host memory usage (System RAM) recorded by the SLURM workload manager (`sacct`).
+The peak memory footprints (`MaxRSS`) for the `torchrun` processes were as follows:

+* **DeepSpeed ZeRO-3:** `18.59 GB` (18,591,408 KB)
+* **Native PyTorch FSDP:** `18.47 GB` (18,470,076 KB)

+**Summary:** The system RAM consumption is almost identical between the two methods.
+This is expected, as both methods load the same 3B parameter model and the same dataset into host memory before distributing and sharding the state across the GPUs.
+For future experiments, implementing telemetry tools like Weights & Biases (W&B) or explicit VRAM tracking hooks is recommended to directly compare the GPU memory efficiency of FSDP sharding versus ZeRO-3 partitioning.

 ### Speed interpretation